 You create database views for convenience and for performance.
 When the performance of views are not enough the next step is creating materialized views.

-In this post we will take a look at two options for setting up materialized views in MySQL.
-We’ll also see what are the pros and cons for both methods.
+In this post we will take a look at a few options for setting up materialized views in MySQL.
+We’ll also see what are the pros and cons for these methods.

 Both approaches will also work fine for creating a materialized view in MariaDB and in MySQL.